cadms/resfinder/README.md

 ## Usage

-You can run resfinder command line using python3
+You can run resfinder command line using python3.
+Note that you should provide the path to blastn when inputting fasta files - and to kma when inputting fastq files.

 ```bash